 Michigan is home to two strains of muskellunge - the Great Lakes muskellunge and the northern muskellunge.
 Naturally-reproducing populations of northern muskellunge are located primarily in the western Upper Peninsula, but they have been stocked in numerous lakes statewide.
 Northern strain muskellunge were the primary strain stocked in Michigan until 2011 when the State shifted to raising only Great Lakes strain muskellunge.
 Still, northern strain fish are occasionally stocked through cooperative arrangements with other states and muskellunge organizations.
-Naturally-reproducing populations of Great Lakes muskellunge exist in the Great Lakes and various connected waters, and they are also stocked into inland lakes and rivers where they do not naturally reproduce Tiger muskellunge, a hybrid between northern pike and muskellunge, were once stocked in Michigan, but no longer are raised in state fish hatcheries.
+Naturally-reproducing populations of Great Lakes muskellunge exist in the Great Lakes and various connected waters, and they are also stocked into inland lakes and rivers where they typically do not naturally reproduce.
+Tiger muskellunge, a hybrid between northern pike and muskellunge, were once stocked in Michigan, but no longer are raised in state fish hatcheries.
 Naturally-produced tiger muskellunge are rarely caught, though they are more prevalent in lakes with high abundance of northern pike.
 Inland lakes in Michigan reserved as broodstock waters include Thornapple Lake in Barry County, Lake Diane in Hillsdale County, and Lake Hudson (northern strain) in Lenawee County.

 Michigan's Great Lakes muskellunge are most common in Lake St. Clair and the Detroit River, which feature world-class fisheries for the large, toothy predators.
 Lake St. Clair has a fairly large fleet of charter boats that target muskellunge by trolling, and a growing contingent of small boat anglers that cast or jig for them as well.
 Because the St. Clair system is fed by cold, Great Lakes water, the muskellunge season does not open until the first Saturday of June and runs through Dec.
-15. This season is being considered in other locations where muskellunge spawning occurs in May and June.
-Elsewhere, the fishing seasons mimic walleye seasons.
+15. Elsewhere, for many waters the fishing season mimics the walleye season, while there are a few select waters with special regulations.

 For more information on identifying characteristics for muskellunge see our fish ID page.